devonfw/getting-started/README.md

-# devon Getting Started Guide
+# devonfw Getting Started Guide

 This repository is the primary entry-point for new devon users.